LukasPietzschmann/java-dataflow-graph-poster/README.md

 # 2023-07-28 Zwischenmesse Poster

+## Clone the repo
+Don't forget to clone recursively!

 ## Compile the poster
 To make the java code look nice, I _customized_ [pygments's `stata_light` style](https://pygments.org/styles/) a bit.
 For this to work, you have to replace the original `stata_light.py` file with the one provided in this